hodiete/dfs/readme/project-tasks.md

 ## <a name="frontend"></a>Build front end assets

-Ideally, you will be using a theme that uses SASS/SCSS, a styleguide, and other tools that require compilation.
+WebNY uses uses SASS/SCSS, a styleguide, and other tools that require compilation.
 Like dependencies, the compiled assets should not be directly committed to the project repository.
-Instead, they should be built during the creation of a production-ready build artifact.
+Instead, they are built during the creation of a production-ready build artifact.

-Bolt only natively supports the [Acquia PS Thunder](https://github.com/acquia-pso/thunder) base theme.

 To install WebNY Theme dependencies: